 - Peer Reviewers: Notified through emails and Reviewer Alerts

-- State Society Peer Review Administrators and Technical Reviewers: Notified through emails, Reviewer Alerts, PRIMA Alerts, quarterly conference calls, AE Biweekly calls and the PRIMA web page, aicpa.org/PRIMA.
+- State Society Peer Review Administrators and Technical Reviewers: Notified through emails, Reviewer Alerts, PRIMA Updates, quarterly conference calls, AE Biweekly calls and the PRIMA web page, aicpa.org/PRIMA

 Please add firstname.lastname@example.org to your contact list or safe sender list to ensure you receive peer review related communications.

 Is there a PRIMA User Manual?